 Level playing field provisions

-There has been little change in the EU/UK negotiations for a "level playing field".
+There has been no change in the EU/UK negotiations for a "level playing field".
 The EU proposes obligations to uphold common high standards in competition, State aid, environment, climate change, employment and relevant tax matters "over time" with EU standards as a reference point.
 However, the UK is still firmly opposed to any obligation which would involve giving up control of its own laws to be aligned with the EU's laws or for the EU institutions to have any jurisdiction in the UK.
-The EU team interpret this as a failure to engage on social and environmental standards and on preventing unfair trade distortions and unjustified competitive advantages including on State aid and tax measures.
+The EU team interprets this as a failure to engage on social and environmental standards and on preventing unfair trade distortions and unjustified competitive advantages including on State aid and tax measures.

 Governance of the UK/EU future partnership